-The Finance, Pay and Personnel Committee is a sub-committee of the main board of trustees.
-Its purpose is set out below:
+The resources and audit committee is a sub-committee of the main board of trustees.
+Its purpose is to:

-- The Board of Directors delegates responsibility for the Financial Management of the Trust to the Finance, Pay and Personnel Committee. - The Finance, Pay and Personnel Committee to provide guidance and assistance to the Chief Executive Headteacher and Trust Board in all matters relating to budgeting, finance and pay. - Agreeing the mechanism of staff appraisal. - Monitoring the staff appraisal - All matters relating to staff pay progression (excluding the Chief Executive Headteacher and Academy Headteachers).
+- Provide guidance and assistance to the Chief Executive Headteacher and Trust Board in all matters relating to budgeting, finance and pay. - The Board of Directors delegates responsibility for the Financial Management of the Trust to the Resources and Audit Committee. - Agreeing the mechanism of staff appraisal. - Monitoring the staff appraisal - All matters relating to staff pay progression (excluding the Chief Executive Headteacher and Academy Headteachers).